 Will Gold Return to Pre-2008 Prices in the Sub-$800 Range?

-According to the World Gold Council, as of the end of 2017 total gold market capitalization was around $7.8 trillion.
+According to the World Gold Council, as of the end of 2017 total gold market capitalization was around $7.8 trillion (estimated total value of all gold ever mined).
 The current value of gold is $1215USD/oz.
 Besides some ups and downs, the value has remained unchanged since the summer of 2013.
-The stagnation in the gold market could be an indicator of a lot of different things, but it does stand in contrast to the predicted boom which many were sure would accompany the Fed's normalization of monetary policy.
+The stagnation in the gold market could be an indicator of a lot of different things, but it does stand in contrast to the predicted boom which many were sure would accompany the Fed’s normalization of monetary policy.

 We are now a few years into this monetary normalization and the gold market is still as stagnate as it’s been for the last 5 years.
 This does not bode well for gold as the world is on the threshold of a new asset class exploding in capitalization.
 At the last ATH (all-time high) in January of 2018, the total crypto market capitalization reached just over $800 billion.
 This is small compared to the $7.8 trillion gold market, but consider that massive institutional investment hasn’t even entered the crypto market yet.